Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Validation of reconstruction skill

-Our reconstruction also tracks well decadal variations in the upper-ocean heat content due to volcanic eruptions (Fig.~\ref{fig:timeseries_historical_ohc}).
-The timescale and amplitude of OHC300 changes agree closely with the \citet{Cheng2017} instrumental dataset, which is derived from in-situ temperature profiles.
-The recovery from the 1963 Agung eruption took twenty years, possibly prolonged by the 1968 Fernandina eruption.
-We conclude that the reconstruction is generally skillful, despite the spatiotemporal sparseness of the proxy network and the complex relationship between surface temperature and TOA radiation.
+Our reconstruction also correlates well ($r = 0.72$, $p \leq 0.01$) with decadal variations in instrumental estimates of the upper-ocean heat content (Fig.~\ref{fig:timeseries_historical_ohc}).
+For comparison, we use the \citet{Miniere2026} compilation of instrumental datasets, derived primarily using in-situ temperature profiles.
+Most of the decadal variability in OHC appears forced by volcanic eruptions.
+The recovery of OHC following the 1963 Agung eruption took multiple decades, possibly prolonged by the 1968 Fernandina eruption, unforced decadal variability, and tropospheric aerosol forcing.
+We conclude that our reconstruction of the energy budget has many skillful aspects, despite the spatiotemporal sparseness of the proxy network and the complex relationship between surface temperature and TOA radiation.